abhayagiri/beginning-our-day/manuscripts/markdown/vol1.md

 of the universe.
 We tend to carry this sense around with us most of the time.

-So it's beneficial to pose these questions to ourselves: T*o whom does this belong?
+So it's beneficial to pose these questions to ourselves: *To whom does this belong?
 To whom does this kuṭi belong?
 To whom does this monastery belong?* The other night in Vinaya class we were talking about the ownership of property, especially as it pertains to monks.
 We say the